NEXT UP

 The best milk for your baby is breastmilk, and you can continue breastfeeding even if you baby has a milk allergy.
 Talk to your baby’s dietician or healthcare provider about this and what extra nutrients you might need.

 If you have chosen not to breastfeed then there are many formula milk alternatives to choose from.
 We have included a short list in the table below.
 You can also use plant-based drinks like oat, rice, soya etc., (bought over the counter).
 These can be used from 6 months of age but only for mixing with foods.
-They should not replace breastmilk or the specialty formula milk your baby had recommended by your dietician or healthcare provider.
+These alternatives should not replace breastmilk or the specialty formula milk your baby has been recommended by the dietician or healthcare provider.

 |